DylanMashini/over-under-notebook/3 - Designing a X Drive.md

 ![](images/XDriveSideAssemblyIsometric.jpeg)

 ### Assembly
 After creating the side assemblies, I brought them into a final assembly and mirrored them.
 Then I added Motors, Wheels and structural Supports.
 Because being lightweight is very important this year, the only steel parts are the central braces.
 The rest is made up of aluminum.
-The reason that we used steel for the central parts is to reduce flex between the two sides which will prevent drive issues in teh future.
+The reason that we used steel for the central parts is to reduce flex between the two sides which will prevent drive issues in the future.

 ![Assembled Drivetrain](images/XDriveAssembly.jpeg)

 Here is the assembly with the Tri-Ball next to it.
 This really shocked the team because until this point we didn't fully come to terms with how large this year's game element was.